cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

    subsystems: Data Repository, Service Mapping Models, and Digital Twin Network Management.
 These interfaces should be of high- speed, high-efficiency and high-concurrency.
-The candidate interfaces or protocols can be XMPP (defined in {{!RFC7622}}), and HTTP/3.0 (defined in {{!RFC9114}}).
+The candidate interfaces or protocols can be XMPP {{?RFC7622}} or HTTP/3.0 {{?RFC9114}}.

-All interfaces are recommended to be open and standardized so as to help avoid either hardware or software vendor lock, and achieve interoperability.
+All these interfaces are recommended to be open and standardized interfaces so as to avoid either hardware or software vendor lock, and achieve interoperability.
 Besides the interfaces list above, some new interfaces or protocols can be created to better serve digital twin network system.